suadha93/ParFlow_DataRetrievalAndExtraction/README.md

            }
         ]
 	    }
+   IndicatorPath: the path to the indicator netcdf file
    stationID: name for your station/location\
    stationLat, stationLon: latitude and longitude of the station/location\
    ParFlowData : the path to the dataset in the THREDDS server, or where the dataset is saved\